trampgeek/moodle-qtype_coderunner/README.md

 ### Installing CodeRunner from scratch

-Note: if you're installing CodeRunner on an SELinux system you may need to disable SELinux, depending on the version you're using and the sandboxes you're using.
+Note: if you're installing CodeRunner on an SELinux system you may need to disable SELinux, depending on which sandboxes you're using.
 This can be done with commands like

     sed -i-dist -e 's|SELINUX=enforcing|SELINUX=permissive|' /etc/selinux/config